GNOME/gtk/docs/reference/gtk/getting_started.md

 ```

 Another important class that is part of the application support in GTK is
-`GtkApplicationWindow`.
+[class@Gtk.ApplicationWindow].
 It is typically subclassed as well.
-Our subclass does
+Our
-not do anything yet, so we will just get an empty window.
+subclass does not do anything yet, so we will just get an empty window.

 ```c
 #include <gtk/gtk.h>